ga-wdi-lessons/express-mongoose/readme.md

 ## Learning Objectives

-* Identify how an Express app fits within the MVC framework.
+* Identify how an Express app fits within the MVC framework
-* Connect an Express app to a MongoDB database.
+* Connect an Express app to a MongoDB database
-* Implement CRUD functionality in an Express app using Mongoose.
+* Implement CRUD functionality in an Express app using Mongoose

 ## Framing (5 minutes / 0:05)